Libensemble/libensemble/CONTRIBUTING.rst

 Contributing
 ============

-Contributions may be made via Github pull request to:
+Contributions may be made via GitHub pull request to:

     https://github.com/Libensemble/libensemble